gdg-x/hoverboard/README.md

 #### Not yet ready for Service Worker support?

-If for any reason you decide that Service Worker support isn't for you, you can disable it from your Polymer Starter Kit project using these 3 steps:
+If for any reason you decide that Service Worker support isn't for you, you can disable it from your project using these 3 steps:

 * Remove 'precache' from the list in the 'default' gulp task ([gulpfile.js](https://github.com/PolymerElements/polymer-starter-kit/blob/master/gulpfile.js))
 * Remove the two Platinum Service Worker elements (platinum-sw/..) in [app/elements/elements.html](https://github.com/PolymerElements/polymer-starter-kit/blob/master/app/elements/elements.html)
 * Remove references to the platinum-sw elements from your application [index](https://github.com/PolymerElements/polymer-starter-kit/blob/master/app/index.html).

-You will also want to navigate to `chrome://serviceworker-internals` and unregister any Service Workers registered by Polymer Starter Kit for your app just in case there's a copy of it cached.
+You will also want to navigate to `chrome://serviceworker-internals` and unregister any Service Workers registered by Hoverboard for your app just in case there's a copy of it cached.

 ## Frequently Asked Questions